|

 If You Don’t Have Enough Ripe Tomatoes from One Picking

-I have found that ripe, undamaged tomatoes will easily keep for a week or more at room temperature.
-Cracked or otherwise damaged tomatoes will only last a day or two before spoiling and/or attracting fruit flies, so they should be processed in some manner within 24 hours, if possible.
+Our ripe, undamaged tomatoes will easily keep for a week or more at room temperature.
+Cracked or otherwise damaged tomatoes will only last a day or two before spoiling and/or attracting fruit flies.
+They should be processed in some manner within 24 hours, if possible.

 I usually core the tomatoes and half or quarter them (depending on the size) before freezing.
 Then, when I am planning on canning spaghetti sauce the next day, I place them in the sink overnight to thaw.
 In the morning, you can pour off some of the clear juice if you like so that the cook down quicker.
 Weigh them out, dump them into your stockpot, and start cooking.